alanng10/View/Docue/Style/a.md

 View element view has style.

-Element view use slash, brush and color in palete.
+Element view use slash, brush, color and font in palete.
-Element view does not use any other slash, brush and color.
+Element view does not use any other slash, brush, color and font.
-Element view slash and brush are init and final from palete.
+Element view slash, brush, color, font are init and final from palete.

-Element view form and font are init and final from view infra.
+Element view form are init and final from view infra.

 Element view does not need final.